grodansparadis/vscp-doc-spec/class1.display.md

 This is generic display related functionality.
 Show info on a screen, LED-display diode, etc.

-The [New_York module](http://www.grodansparadis.com) is an example on the how this can be implemented in a module.
+The [CAN4VSCP New York module](https://www.grodansparadis.com) is an example on the how this can be implemented in a module.

 ##### Escape sequences